-Auburn forming work group to update Comprehensive Plan
+Auburn forming work group to update comprehensive plan

 The work group will convene at least monthly between September and July 2021 to “review topics identified by the Planning Board and council, identify solutions and make recommendations on challenges and opportunities.”

-Also Tuesday, the City Council will hold a workshop discussion on purchasing body camera for all 54 sworn officers of the Police Department.
+The City Council will hold a workshop discussion Tuesday on buying body cameras for all 54 sworn officers of the Police Department.

 The city was on track to include the expense in next year’s Capital Improvement Plan, and Chief Jason Moen has mentioned the purchase during previous talks on policing in Auburn.